jackdewinter/pymarkdown/readme.md

 - 081 - whitespace at start of lines in icb are not stored anywhere

-- backslash and char ent in link label? tests?

 ## Bugs - Character Entities

 - test_markdown_entity* various extra tests